fbgallet/roam-extension-live-ai-assistant/README.md

 **Unlock the full power of advanced Roam queries using simple natural language queries with NL Query Agents!
 Discover a new way to interact with your graph with Live Outliner Agent, and structure AI responses exactly as you need.
 Support up-to-date models, and most of existing models through OpenRouter and local ones through Ollama.**

+## Support my work

+This extension requires a lot of work in my free time.
+If you want to encourage me to develop further and enhance it, you can [buy me a coffee ☕ here](https://buymeacoffee.com/fbgallet) or [sponsor me on Github](https://github.com/sponsors/fbgallet).
+Thanks in advance for your support! 🙏

+For any question or suggestion, DM me on **X/Twitter** and follow me to be informed of updates and new extensions : [@fbgallet](https://x.com/fbgallet).

+Please report any issue [here](https://github.com/fbgallet/roam-extension-live-ai-assistant/issues).

+---

 ### 🆕 New in v.20

 - Easily use a given range of previous Daily Notes as context
 - Each LLM response has now a title that summarizes its content (option)
-- Instant tokens estimation & pricing for the selectec context
+- Instant tokens estimation & pricing for the selected context
-- Claude Sonnet 4 and Grok 3 support
+- Claude Sonnet 4 and Grok 3 support (including reasoning & live search)

 ### 🆕 New in v.18